Annaprasanna (First-rice Ceremony) Catering in Hyderabad

 How our kitchens, scale, and lead times match the annaprasanna (first-rice ceremony) format.

-Annaprasanna catering at Bisi Bisi can be picked from our crafted Andhra menu or customised entirely to your family's tradition.
-Tell us in the WhatsApp follow-up whether you want a standard sattvic spread or a specific menu tailored to the way your family has always done it.
+Annaprasanna catering can be picked from our standard Andhra menu or built from the ground up around your family's tradition.
+Tell us on WhatsApp whether you want the standard sattvic spread, or a specific menu the way your family has always done it.
 Headcount typically 25 to 100 plates.
-Bisi Bisi has 10,000+ combined Google reviews and serves all 138 Hyderabad localities.
-Veg menus from 420 plus GST per plate, 24 to 36 hour comfortable lead time, with confirmation on WhatsApp at +91 90329 87111.
+Across both outlets we have 10,000+ Google reviews, and we deliver to all 138 localities across Hyderabad.
+Veg menus from ₹420 + GST per plate, 24 to 36 hour notice, confirmation on WhatsApp at 90329 87111.

 More videos on @bisibisieats